SimCoachCorpus: A naturalistic dataset with language and trajectories for embodied teaching: Introduction

 \section{Introduction}

 The field of education has been significantly affected by artificial intelligence (AI)~\cite{bieletzke2024smarta,Khan_2023,zhai2021review,wang2024artificial}.
-It's been shown that individualized tutoring leads to significantly better learning outcomes~\cite{bloom19842}, and AI has the potential to enable personalized tutoring at scale and across contexts.
+It has been shown that individualized tutoring leads to significantly better learning outcomes~\cite{bloom19842}.
+AI has the potential to enable personalized tutoring at scale and across contexts.
 However, these systems are limited by the data that they are trained on~\cite{sambasivan2021everyone}.

 Data for teaching over chat messages ~\cite{caines2020teacher,caines2022teacher,wang2024tutor}, classroom-level instruction ~\cite{martinez2020moodoo}, and long-term educational outcomes ~\cite{chatterji2006reading, halle2009disparities} has been relatively available.
-However, datasets for educational domains that have physical and motor aspects are scarce, especially when looking for longitudinal data.
-This hampers both the development of AI systems for embodied learning and limits the reproducibility of resulting research in domains where embodied expertise is central.
-These challenges arise in areas such as sports education and high-performance driving, where verbal instruction and physical performance are tightly coupled, but also extend to broader contexts including early childhood education, musical training, rehabilitation, and surgical residency.
+However, datasets in educational domains with physical or motor aspects are scarce, especially when searching for longitudinal data.
+These limitations hamper both the development of AI systems for embodied learning and limit the reproducibility of the resulting research in domains where embodied expertise is central.
+These challenges arise in areas such as sports education and high-performance driving, where verbal instructions and physical performance are tightly coupled, but also extend to broader contexts, including early childhood education, musical training, rehabilitation, and surgical residency.

-Motorsports is an appealing domain for motor learning datasets due to their well-defined performance measures, physical features indicating students' behavior and improvements, and relatively rapid performance improvement for novices.
-While motorsports-related datasets have been collected in prior work \cite{remonda2024simulation}, there is no dataset that tracks students longitudinally, or includes embodied student data, longitudinal interaction, performance, student state, and in-person one-on-one tutoring.
+Motorsports is an appealing domain for motor learning datasets because of its well-defined performance measures, physical features that indicate students' behavior, and relatively rapid improvement for novices.
+While motorsports datasets have been collected in prior work \cite{remonda2024simulation}, no dataset tracks students longitudinally, or includes embodied student data, longitudinal interaction, performance, student state, and in-person one-on-one tutoring.